 Over the past few years, more and more people have decided to switch to a vegan (or plant-based) diet.
 Whether it was from watching documentaries, like “Forks Over Knives” and “What the Health,” or answering Beyonce’s call for everyone to go vegan, this lifestyle has become more mainstream.
 Everyone knows someone who has at least TRIED following a vegan diet.

 A vegan diet is one that excludes ALL animal products.
 This includes dairy products (cow milk, yogurt, cheese, etc.), eggs, and any product that contains animal products in the ingredients (like Jell-O, which contains animal gelatin).
-Some vegans also refuse to use any animal products, like wearing furs and leathers or using certain cosmetics.
+Some vegans also refuse to use ANY animal products, like not wearing furs and leathers or not using certain cosmetics.

 Following a vegan diet can have amazing benefits when it incorporates increased intakes of healthy food.
 Some of the benefits include decreased blood pressure, weight loss, controlled blood sugar levels, lower risk for heart disease, fewer aches and pains, and reduced risk for cancers.
 The problem is, many people drop the animal products, but their eating habits still need major tweaks.
 Let’s do a quick check to see how your diet adds up…

 You’ve decided to stop eating animal products, but are you still eating junk?
 French fries, chips, candy and other snack foods may still be a part of your normal diet.
 Highly processed foods also include frozen meals and other packaged foods.

 This means you are probably eating too many added fats, sugars, sodium, artificial flavors, colors, sweeteners, preservatives, and the list goes on.
 Just because it’s vegan does not mean it’s healthy!